 Cash assets are any economic resource that may readily be converted to cash.
 These assets often retain high levels of liquidity and may be used to ensure the financial ability of a company or individual to conduct daily operations.
 Cash assets are normally classified as current assets for accounting purposes, but differ slightly in definition.
 Current assets normally are expected to be converted to cash within one operating cycle, which is commonly one year.
 Cash assets, however, are unique to current assets in that they generally must be convertible to cash within three months or less.

 Such assets may include treasury bills, money market funds, commercial papers and other assets that may be converted to cash easily.
-Any other financial investment or deposit which will mature in three months or less also qualifies as a cash asset.
-Assets that may be financially accounted for, but not considered cash assets, include property, equipment and other investments with maturity terms greater than three months.
-Intangible assets, such as patents, trademarks and copyrights, are also not considered cash assets.
+Any other financial investment or deposit which will mature in three months or less also qualifies as an asset.
+Assets that may be financially accounted for, but not considered liquid assets, include property, equipment and other investments with maturity terms greater than three months.
+Intangible assets, such as patents, trademarks and copyrights, are also not considered liquid assets.

 Cash assets may be calculated for an individual for much the same reasons as a company, though they are generally calculated on a smaller scale.
 Accounting an individual's assets may be done to determine the probability that he will pay a loan he might apply for.
 Assets can also be counted for personal reasons, such as a yearly review of one's financial portfolio.
 In some cases, the need to report these assets is for tax or debt purposes.

 An individual's liquid assets may include her checking and savings accounts, stock bonds and short-term deposits.
 The criteria for determining a cash asset is typically the same as with companies: the asset must be easy to convert into cash within three months.
 Regional laws and methods of calculating these assets may vary.
 Most often, this form of financial auditing is done by a professional, who usually understands the local laws and accepted methods.